Especially For Teens

 What should I know about breastfeeding?

-Breastfeeding is the best way to feed newborns and infants.
+Breastfeeding is the best way to feed your baby.
 Breast milk helps the baby resist diseases and allergies.
 Breastfeeding also is cheaper than bottle-feeding and may help you return to your prepregnancy weight more quickly.
-Even breastfeeding only for a few weeks or months has health benefits for the baby.
+Breastfeeding is recommended for the first 6 months of the baby’s life, but breastfeeding only for a few weeks or months has health benefits

 When you go back to school or to work, you can still feed your baby breast milk.
 You will need to get a breast pump to collect and store milk.
 Your workplace or school should have a place where you can do this.